-To determine the most appropriate course for the upcoming school year, identify the current grade across the top, and look down that column until you find the currently enrolled course (or the closest equivalent).
+To determine the most appropriate course for the upcoming school year, identify your current grade across the top, and look down that column until you find the course in which you are currently enrolled (or the closest equivalent).
 Then look to the right for the next courses in the sequence.
 Common course sequences with options are presented.
 Projected course and level offerings are subject to change depending on student needs and enrollment trends.
-For further assistance, please contact our school counselors.
+For further assistance, please contact your school counselor.

-9th Grade 10th Grade 11th Grade 12th Grade Honors Literature and Honors Literature and Composition 1 Composition 2 AP Literature and Composition AP Language and Composition Honors American Literature Honors Global Literature CP Literature and Composition 1 CP Literature and Composition 2 CP American Literature CP Global Literature Career Literature and Composition 1 Career Literature and Composition 2 Reading and Writing Fundamentals OR Elective(s) English in the Workplace OR Elective(s) English Survey 9 English Survey 10 OR Career Literature and Composition 1 Literature Survey 11 OR Career Literature and Composition 2 Reading and Writing Fundamentals OR English in the Workplace
+9th Grade 10th Grade 11th Grade 12th Grade Honors Literature and Composition 1 Honors Literature and Composition 2 AP Literature and Composition AP Language and Composition Honors American Literature Honors Global Literature CP Literature and Composition 1 CP Literature and Composition 2 CP American Literature CP Global Literature Career Literature and Composition 1 Career Literature and Composition 2 Reading and Writing Fundamentals OR Elective(s) English in the Workplace OR Elective(s) English Survey 9 English Survey 10 OR Career Literature and Composition 1 Literature Survey 11 OR Career Literature and Composition 2 Reading and Writing Fundamentals OR English in the Workplace